How long does it take to fit a boiler?

 Straight boiler swap: 4–6 hours

 The quickest and easiest installation is swapping an old boiler for a new one of the same type.
-This is assuming that the old one is simply broken, the replacement will be in the same location, and all the water, central heating and gas pipes are already in place — and are the right specifications for the new model.
+This assumes that the old one is simply broken, the replacement will be in the same location, and all the water, central heating, and gas pipes are already in place and meet the new model's specifications.

-For this situation, installing a new boiler replacement is a simple case of isolating and draining the systems, disconnecting the electricity and the thermostat, removing the boiler and installing the new one in its place.
-This can easily be done by one engineer in less than a day.
+In this situation, installing a new boiler replacement is a simple case of isolating and draining the systems, disconnecting the electricity and the thermostat, removing the boiler, and installing the new one in its place.
+One engineer can easily do this in less than a day.

 Changing the position of your boiler: 1–2 days

-If you’ve already got a boiler but want to change its position, or want a new boiler in a different location, it’s unlikely that this can be done in a single working day.
-This is because new pipework (water and gas) need to be installed, and new electric power and thermostat cables connected.
+If you already have a boiler but want to change its position or install a new one in a different location, it’s unlikely that this can be done in a single working day.
+This is because new pipework (water and gas) needs to be installed, and new electric power and thermostat cables need to be connected.

-There might also be some mild structural work required, such as building frames and going through brick walls for the flue and overflow.
+Some mild structural work might also be required, such as building frames and going through brick walls for the flue and overflow.
 Assuming the old boiler needs to be dismantled, moved or removed, this will also take time.

 Installing a completely new combi boiler: 1–2 days